 For the ’75 campaign, Garvey established what would be career highs in batting (.319), hits (210), and doubles (38).
 He also hit 18 HR with 95 RBI, led all first sackers with a .995 fielding percentage, and finished 11th in the MVP balloting.
 The Dodgers won 88 games but finished 20 games behind the eventual World Series champion Reds, who won 108.

-In 1976, Garvey’s power production numbers dipped (to 13 HR and 80 RBI) but he still managed exactly 200 hits and hit .317.
+In 1976, Garvey’s power production numbers dipped (to 13 HR and 80 RBI), but he still managed exactly 200 hits and hit .317.
 Defensively, Garvey had just three miscues (good enough for a .998 FLD%).
 His overall performance was good enough for a 6th place MVP finish.
-As for the team, in Walter Alston’s swan song, 92 wins was only good enough for a distant 2nd place N.L.
+As for the team, in Walter Alston’s swan song, 92 wins were only good enough for a distant 2nd place N.L.
 West finish, behind the Big Red Machine.

 1977: Back to the Post-Season